 “Ouch!”
-Your precious child runs up to you after biting into her favorite candy.
-Her tiny hand cradling her jaw.
-Tears streaming down her little cheeks.
+Your precious child runs up to you after biting into her favourite lolly.
+Her tiny hand cradling her jaw and her tears streaming down her little cheeks.

 As a parent, you want to do what’s best for your child.
-You’re her hero after all.
-And educating yourself on dental health works towards this goal.
+You’re her hero after all so educating yourself on dental health works towards this goal.

 What Is A Cavity?

-A cavity is when there’s an empty space in an object.
-Therefore, a dental cavity is when your tooth begins to develop a dent or hole that leads to fundamental damage for that tooth.
+By definition, a cavity is an empty space in an object.
+Therefore, a dental cavity is a dent or a hole that leads to fundamental damage in a tooth.

-This hole begins to fill with bacteria that is beyond your toothbrush’s ability to reach and clean away.
+No matter how hard you brush your teeth, this cavity will be filled with bacteria that is beyond your toothbrush’s ability to reach and clean.

 What Does A Cavity Look Like?

-Many of us may wonder, “what does a cavity look like?”
-To the average observer, what a cavity looks like is oftentimes less concerning than what a cavity feels like.
-We’ll take a look at both here.
+Many of you may wonder, “What does a cavity look like?”
+To the average person, what a cavity looks like is often less concerning than what a cavity feels like.
+Let’s have a look at both:

 For a child or adult, a cavity may take on the appearance of a dark or cloudy spot on the tooth.
 You may see a chalky white, yellow tinted or dark area on your tooth.

 With babies or toddlers, you’ll want to examine their teeth regularly.
-If you see white splotches on their gums, you’ll want to have your child’s teeth checked, as this is a very early sign of decay.
+If you see white splotches on their gums, you’ll definitely want to have your child’s teeth checked as this is a very early sign of decay.

-A cranky baby or swollen cheeks or gums can also be a good indication that your baby’s teeth need to be checked.
-If brown discoloration or white areas appear on your baby’s teeth, the cavity has begun.
+A cranky baby or swollen cheeks and/or gums can also be a good indication that your baby’s teeth need to be checked.
+If brown discolouration or white areas appear on your baby’s teeth, then that may be a sign of cavity.

 You or your child may feel the pain before you can see the damage.

-It’s fairly normal to have some slight sensitivity when eating especially hot or cold foods or biting down on something particularly hard.
-What’s not as normal is to have lingering, shooting or intense pain when engaging in these activities.
+It’s fairly normal to have some slight sensitivity when eating or drinking, especially hot or cold things, or biting down on something particularly hard.
+What’s not normal is to have lingering, shooting or intense pain when engaging in these activities.

 According to the Center For Disease Control (CDC), getting cavities is the most common of all childhood ailments.
-It’s important to have your child’s teeth checked at the recommended interval for his or her age.
+That’s why it’s so important to have your child’s teeth checked at the recommended interval for his or her age.

 What Causes A Cavity?

-A cavity is caused by a bacterial infection caused by streptococcus mutans, a typically benign bacteria every one of us has in our mouths.
+A cavity is caused by a bacterial infection caused by streptococcus mutans, a typically benign bacteria every one of us has in our mouth.

 The reason sugar is often viewed as the culprit with cavities is because the streptococcus mutans bacteria break down sugar when we eat sweets, which creates acid in the process.

 This acid begins to attack the outer part of your tooth, the enamel, and forms soft spots.
-This outer layer of your tooth is the most indestructible part of your body.
-Acid is just more powerful.
+This outer layer of your tooth is the supposed to be the most indestructible part of your body, but unfortunately acid is just more powerful.

 When the soft spots occur, a crevice can develop where bacteria can begin to collect.
-This makes it very difficult for brushing or flossing to clean away the bacteria.
+This makes it very difficult for brushing or flossing to clean away the bacteria in those areas.

 More Than Just Sugar